 y are the two variables in a directly proportional relationship.
 If two variables are inversely proportional, then the coefficient of proportionality formula is:

 y are the two variables in an inversely proportional relationship.

-It may sound like very theoretical concept at first, but you will get surprised by a number of real-life examples of these constants.
-We use them so often that we don’t realize that they are, mathematically speaking, constants of proportionality.
+It may sound like a very theoretical concept at first, but you will be surprised by the number of real-life applications of these constants.
+We use them so often that we don't realize that they are, mathematically speaking, constants of proportionality.
 Speed (or velocity) could be one of the most well-known examples.
 It is the ratio between distance and time.
 We can write it like this:

 V = s / t